Bluedot-Innovation/documentation/docs/Point SDK/Cordova/Quick Start.md

 4\.
 Initialize the SDK
 ----------------------

-Now that the project has been set up, you can import and initialize the Bluedot Cordova package from your App:
+Now that the project has been set up, you can import and initialize the Rezolve Cordova package from your App:

 The `initializeWithProjectId` method expects 3 parameters: